darribas/ow4ors/ow4ors.md

 easier and appear as an invaluable sanity keeper when it is required to revisit a research project after some time.
-However, the true advantages become clear when one considers the colective benefits of an open workflow culture.
+However, the true advantages become clear when one considers the collective benefits of an open workflow culture.
 A structured and documented process facilitates the transition from private to public, lowering the barriers to publish and share with the wider community; transparency and reproducibility make it easier for scientists to